LenShustek/phoneline_fixer/README.txt

 it reconnects the switch to the CO line and removes the shunt.

 It works!
 This repository contains the hardware and software design.
-Note that as of this writing the printed circuit board is not yet made, and I'm operating with the hand-wired prototype.
-I'll update this when the board is fabricated, built, and working.

 If anyone else has had this problem, or has any insight into what the switch is doing "wrong" and why it only causes a problem on one of the